mikejohnson51/RainSlope/README.md

 `Runoff-Infiltration-Model`
 ================
 Model to test variable rainfall rates on the coupled infiltration runoff patterns on a hill slope.
-Based on 2017 paper by Johnson and Loaiciga which can be found in the 'pubs' directory and an paper in prepration.
+Based on 2017 paper by Johnson and Loaiciga which can be found in the 'publications' directory and an paper in prepration for the Journal of Hydrology.

 ## Input Requirements
 The model requires user-input  regarding: